phananh1010/CAFFe/README.md

 # CAFFe
-Install caffe on ubuntu as a newbie
+Install caffe on Ubuntu as a newbie.

-This is the note when I install Caffe on Ubuntu.
-Might be help later for anyone who has same problem with me.
+Here are some notes when I install Caffe on Ubuntu.
+Might be helpful later for anyone who has same problem as mine.